 Research

 The Birgit Rausing Centre for Medical Humanities creates conditions for conducting, coordinating, and inspiring interdisciplinary research in the medical humanities.
-Our focus is on the good interpersonal relationship between patient and health care professionals.
+In autumn 2025, we will welcome about 40 affiliated staff members who all share our passion for medical humanities.

 Brownstone building with fire ladders.
 Big sign on the wall saying: How are you really?
 Photo.